Armansajjadi/Armansajjadi/README.md

 ## 👋 About Me

-> AI researcher & builder who likes to teach machines how to see, think, and sometimes hallucinate less than humans do.
+> AI researcher who enjoys teaching machines how to see, listen, and reason with attention.

-- 🤖 Working mainly on **AI & Machine Learning**, with a strong focus on **Computer Vision**
+- 🤖 Working mainly on **AI & Machine Learning**, with a strong focus on **Computer Vision** and **multimodal models**
-- 🔍 Published **2 papers** in CV:
-  - 🕵️‍♂️ **Deepfake Detection** (❗replace with your paper title / link)
-  - 🙂 **Emotion Recognition from Images/Video** (❗replace with your paper title / link)
-- 🌌 My interests are **not limited to vision** – I enjoy anything in AI that mixes theory, code, and real-world impact
+- 🧠 Particularly interested in **attention mechanisms** and **transformer-based architectures**
-- 🧪 Love experimenting with **PyTorch**, weird loss functions, and model architectures at 3am
+- 🧪 Love experimenting with **PyTorch**, custom loss functions, and training tricks
-- 🎯 Goal: build intelligent systems that are actually useful, not just good on benchmarks
+- 🎯 Goal: build intelligent systems that are robust, interpretable, and deployable – not just good on a single benchmark

 ---